Protectorate General to Pacify the East: History

 After the Tang dynasty conquered Goguryeo in 668, the Protectorate General to Pacify the East, otherwise known as the Andong Protectorate, was created in Pyongyang and supposedly stationed with 200,000 soldiers.
-The protectorate was divided into 9 commanderies, 42 prefectures, and 100 counties.
+The protectorate was divided into 9 commanderies, 42 prefectures, and 100 counties with an estimated 697,000 Goguryeo households.

 In 669 the people of Goguryeo revolted in response to Tang governance.
-In response the Tang forcibly deported 78,000 households and resettled them in empty areas south of the Changjiang (Yangtze) and Huai River, each in contemporary China.
+In response the Tang forcibly deported tens of thousands of households and resettled them in empty areas south of the Changjiang (Yangtze) and Huai River, each in contemporary China.
 The weak and poor were left behind and assigned to guard duty in service of the protectorate.
+Different numbers of households are given by various sources.
+According to the Samguk Sagi citing Chinese sources, the Zizhi Tongjian says 38,200 households, the Old Book of Tang and Tongdian say 28,200, and the New Book of Tang says 30,000.
+The Samguk Sagi says 38,300.
+Mark Cartwright gives a number of 200,000 people forcefully resettled including the king.
+Wang Zhenping gives a figure of 78,000 households.

-From 670 to 673 the rebels launched an uprising every year, the last of which lasted for four years.
-The Goguryeo loyalists were aided by the kingdom of Silla, who were angered by Emperor Gaozong of Tang.
+From 670 to 675, Goguryeo loyalists aligned with Silla launched offensives against the Tang Chinese on all fronts within and outside the Protectorate.
+Aided by Silla, Goguryeo generals such as Go Yeonmu and Geom Mojam reclaimed parts of former Goguryeo territories after winning several decisive battles in Ogol, Gaedonyang, and Paeseo.
+For instance, Go Yeonmu, led a counter-offensive against the Tang armies in Liaodong alongside the Sillan general Seol Oyu in 670, defeating the Tang armies stationed in the area and occupying it briefly until 674.
 Originally Emperor Taizong of Tang promised to exchange Baekje and the lands south of Pyongyang in return for Silla's military cooperation.
 However Taizong died before the conquest of Goguryeo was completed, and his successor Gaozong reneged on the promise.

 In 671, Sillan forces drove out the Tang.
 In 675 the Tang attacked Silla and defeated them in Gyeonggi.
 In response Munmu of Silla dispatched a tributary mission to Tang with apologies.
 Gaozong accepted Munmu's apologies and withdrew Tang troops to deal with the Tibetan threat in the west.
 Seeing the Tang's strategic weakness, Silla renewed the advance on Tang territory.
-In 676 Silla launched a surprise attack on Tang forces south of Taedong River in the brief intermittent Silla–Tang War, during which Silla destroyed the Ungjin commandery and drove Tang forces north of the Taedong over the course of several battles.
+Silla took all the territory south of the Taedong River in a series of battles in 676.

 By 676 the Tang were forced to relocate the protectorate seat to the more easily defendable city of Liaoyang.

 In 677 the seat was moved to Xincheng, in modern Fushun, Liaoning.